Advising Appointments

 • Guidance on scholarships

-Document Review appointments are designed to provide feedback and insights on Personal Statements, Resumes, and Addendums.
-If you'd like us to review your personal statement or other law school addendums (supplemental essays) you will be asked to upload a draft of your document(s) at the time you schedule your appointment.
+Document Review appointments are designed to provide feedback and insights on Personal Statements, Resumes, and Addendums/Supplemental Essays.
+If you’d like us to review your personal statement or other law school addendums (supplemental essays) you will be asked to upload a draft of your document(s) at the time you schedule your appointment.
 If you have general questions or would like to generally discuss any document, please schedule a Pre-Law Advising Appointment.

 Prepare for a Document Review Appointment: